 How to use a beater board?

 When using the finless step-up, you can use it like a skimboard, otherwise, you just use it as your regular surfboard.
-Bear in mind that due to the beater boards’ are short in length, they are quite twitchy to ride in the beginning.
+Bear in mind that due to the beater boards’ being short in length, they are quite twitchy to ride in the beginning.

 Beater board tricks / Surfing styles: Stand-up, drop-knee, or prone.
 You can easily practice jumps with a beater board!
 Make sure there are no other beachgoers nearby for safety precautions, as practicing jumps you don’t really want to use the leash!

 What size beater board should I get?

 Beater board usually come in two sizes: 48″ for kids, riders weighing less than 160lbs, and 54″ for grown-ups and bigger surfers.

 As there’s no other board that allows us to have so much fun on shore breaks, they are totally worth it!
 No questions asked.
 There are always trends in the surf culture, but the beater stands out due to its safe foam core and small sizes which are something you’ll need on those kinds of waves!

 Beater boards don’t really have a weight limit as they are made of thick foam.